BioAgent Bench: An AI Agent Evaluation Suite for Bioinformatics

 \section{Introduction}

 Coding agents based on large language models (LLMs) have become a central component of developing computational workflows, including those in the life sciences.
-Bioinformatics is a particularly compelling domain for such agentic systems, as many routine analyses involve chaining together command-line tools, managing heterogeneous file formats, and interpreting intermediate outputs in a way that is both structured and highly subfield-specific.
+Bioinformatics is a particularly compelling domain for such agentic systems, as many routine analyses involve chaining together command-line tools, managing heterogeneous file formats, and interpreting intermediate outputs in a structured and often highly subfield-specific way.
+Their complexity and a wide variety of plausible outputs complicate rigorous evaluation of such analyses.

-Rigorously evaluating such analyses is challenging due to their complexity and the existence of a wide range of plausible outputs complicate rigorous evaluation of such analyses.
-Further, parameter and algorithm choices at early stages of a pipeline can drastically influence final results, thereby complicating ablation studies and weakening the robustness of drawn conclusions.
-These limitations make some analysis steps difficult or impossible to label with strict pass/fail criteria.
-Consequently, existing evaluations tend to collapse rich workflows into simplified question-answering or code-generation problems that fail to produce nuanced and actionable insights into an agent's behavior and failure modes.
+Further, parameter and algorithm choices at early stages of a pipeline can drastically influence final results, thereby confounding ablation studies and weakening the robustness of drawn conclusions.
+These limitations make analysis steps difficult or impossible to label with strict pass/fail criteria without information loss.
+However, existing evaluations tend to collapse rich workflows into simplified question-answering or code-generation problems that fail to produce nuanced and actionable insights into an agent's behavior and failure modes.

-At the same time, bioinformatics pipelines can operate on highly sensitive data, such as patient tumor sequencing samples or clinical metadata, where both privacy and intellectual-property constraints prevent sharing raw datasets with third-party model providers or releasing them publicly \cite{PrivacyOmics}.
-In these settings, practical deployment often requires models that can be run entirely within the institution's secure environment.
+At the same time, bioinformatics pipelines often operate on highly sensitive data, such as patient tumor sequencing samples or clinical metadata, where both privacy and intellectual property constraints prevent sharing raw datasets with third-party model providers or releasing them publicly \cite{PrivacyOmics}.
+In these settings, automating such pipelines requires models that can be run entirely within the institution's secure environment.

 To address these gaps, we introduce a benchmark dataset of common bioinformatics tasks specifically designed to evaluate large language model (LLM) agents in realistic workflows that require tool use.
 The benchmark covers a diverse set of tasks that reflect everyday usage scenarios for bioinformatics practitioners.

-Using the benchmark, we compare the performance of frontier closed-source models with that of state-of-the-art open-source models when used as agents.
-We show that frontier proprietary models can successfully solve the majority of benchmark tasks without extensive custom scaffolding, suggesting that current LLM technology is already capable of supporting many routine bioinformatics workflows.
+We utilize the benchmark to evaluate the performance of frontier closed- and open-weight models when used as agents in bioinformatics workflows.
+We show that frontier proprietary models can successfully solve the majority of benchmark tasks without extensive custom scaffolding, whereas the best-performing open-weight models underperform significantly.